Luxury Everest Base Camp Trek

 • Domestic Flight to Lukla

-• Fresh fruits service during the trek
+• Fresh fruit service during the trek

 • Professional, friendly trekking guide and Assistant guide for the trek ( 1 Assistant guide will be provided between 7 people)